Open Conceptual Data Models

 Conceptual layer insulates Linked Data consumers from RDFization infrastructure & data source heterogeneity

-Virtuoso RDF Views
+Virtuoso RDF based Linked Data Views

-- Expose relational data as RDF
+- Expose relational model data as RDF graph model data

 - Available for querying through SPARQL or SPASQL (SPARQL embedded in SQL)